 How has your previous experience prepared you for a scientific career?

 My previous career was based on providing fast track solutions for energy or climate change policies, and I think that this problem-solving approach will be really useful for my future scientific career.
 Also, for achieving sustainability we need theory to ensure that project outcomes find their way into mainstream practice.
 This academic thinking was something that I was missing in my career: the theoretical background of the solutions for sustainability is what I would like to work on.

 What do you think your PhD training is going to be like?
 What are your first impressions of the Chair?

 During my career, I have been mainly focused on developing energy policies.
-But, four years ago I was invited to lecture at the Energy Community Summer School for Postgraduate students and started to research on the multi-criteria analysis of different energy scenarios.
-Then, I realized that the future cannot be addressed only using ‘kilowatt hours or tons of carbon dioxide (CO2) emissions,’ and there are certain aspects that we need to consider for a proper characterization of different scenarios.
+But, four years ago I was invited to lecture at the Energy Community Summer School for Postgraduate students and started to research the multi-criteria analysis of different energy scenarios.
+Then, I realized that the future cannot be addressed only using ‘kilowatt-hours or tons of carbon dioxide (CO2) emissions,’ and there are certain aspects that we need to consider for a proper characterization of different scenarios.
 Even though the energy has a predominant role in the field of climate change, if we do not consider other environmental influences, as well as social and economic aspects, we cannot find a proper solution for sustainability.
 In this sense, performing research on Life Cycle Assessment (LCA) at the Chair will increase my capacities for sustainability assessments.

-Furthermore, having a wide range of research fields at the Chair, I will strengthen my skills and capabilities considering that, similar to the sustainability, the LCA is multidisciplinary.
+Furthermore, having a wide range of research fields at the Chair, I will strengthen my skills and capabilities considering that, similar to sustainability, the LCA is multidisciplinary.
 Also, I would really like to thank my colleagues from the Chair for fast accommodation to the new post, because after about 10 working days coming into the office I felt like I am working here for a year.

 “We are not saving the Earth, we are actually saving our existence on the planet,” says Ilija.